lsst-sqre/deploy-jenkins/README.md

 ### `cloud-init`

-There are a number of level configurations needed in a cloud environment.
+There are a number of low-level configurations needed in a cloud environment.
 Including:

   * ssh key injection / sudo management